Tales of Xillia Calendars

 - The first game starts somewhere between Amnis/Riviere and Ignis/Cendre: Jude mentions at the beginning of the game that the first draft of his graduation thesis will be ready for Ignis, which means that the game started before that.
 Later, Elize explains that she arrived in Hamil in Amnis, which means that the party’s visit to Hamil happened later than Amnis.

 - The party arrives in Lakutam at the beginning of Solum/Plant.
 This means that the first arc of the game took two to four months.
-Two weeks were spent in Leronde while Milla was recovering from the Aspyrixis.
+Three weeks were spent in Leronde while Milla was recovering from the Aspyrixis.

 - Since the GHS screens either display November or December, we can assume that the events of Tales of Xillia 2 happened during those months.
 Jude’s GHS is the only one where a specific date is pinpointed: November 9.